 - If you are pregnant or plan to become pregnant.
-Whether vancomycin hydrochloride can harm an unborn baby is unknown.
-Vancomycin hydrochloride should only be given to a pregnant woman if clearly needed.
-Talk to your health care provider about possible risks with taking vancomycin hydrochloride when pregnant.
+Talk to your health care provider about the risks and benefits of taking vancomycin hydrochloride during pregnancy.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Vancomycin hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how vancomycin hydrochloride works.
 Ask your health care provider if there are interactions between vancomycin hydrochloride and the other medicines you take.

 Take vancomycin hydrochloride according to your health care provider’s instructions.
 Your health care provider will tell you how much vancomycin hydrochloride to take and when to take it.
 Before you start vancomycin hydrochloride and each time you get a refill, read any printed information that comes with your medicine.

 - Store vancomycin hydrochloride capsules between 59°F to 86°F (15°C to 30°C).

 - Store vancomycin hydrochloride injection at or below -4°F (-20°C).
 See the vancomycin hydrochloride injection label for instructions on how to thaw the containers before use.

 - Keep vancomycin hydrochloride in the container that it came in and keep the container tightly closed.